RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 1. **Complex instructions** also have a second word: a signed 32-bit *literal*.
 1. Out-of-range address literals trigger **branch on failure**.
 1. The VM has **3 stacks**: a data stack (ds) of words, a software stack (ss) of words, and a return stack (rs).
-1. Each rs element contains unsigned 8-bit *metadata* above an unsigned 24-bit *failure address*.
+1. Each rs element contains unsigned 8-bit *metadata* above an unsigned 24-bit *return address*.
 1. All I/O is **memory mapped** in banks of cells (and bank 0 is system memory).
 1. A cell must support using either the @ or ! instruction at least once.
 1. A *read-only* cell is one which only supports the @ instruction.